Get 24/7 help via live chat

 Most databases have some full text articles and/or chapters in addition to citations.
 To access the full text there will be a button or text to click on that says something like: PDF, HTML, or Full Text.

-When an article is not available in that database, use button/link to determine whether and where the UWW libraries have it.
-One of several things will happen when you click on it.
+When an article is not available in that database, use the button/link to determine whether and where the UWW libraries have it.
+One of several things will happen.